will-arden/skylark-v/README.md

   - Identifies eight 1-bit 5x5 images as either *"mountains"* or *not "mountains"*
   - A *"mountain"* is defined in a *"mountain definition"* image (a white triangle at the bottom of the image)
   - Activation threshold set to 15 for optimal results (correctly identifies 8/8 test images)
+  - All images may be found in `skylark-v/sample_programs/mountains`

 ---